Constant Contact Pricing: Worth It or Not? (2026)

 The Constant Contact Lite plan is the entry-level paid option, starting at $12/month for up to 500 subscribers.
 What shocked me was discovering that costs can surge by up to 300% as your contact list grows, jumping from $12 to $50 at 2,500 subscribers.

-It includes email marketing essentials such as customizable templates, branded emails, and access to basic automated email features and automation templates.
+It includes email marketing essentials such as customizable email templates, branded emails, and access to basic automated email features and automation templates.
 However, I was frustrated to learn the plan is limited to one user and lacks A/B testing, advanced segmentation, and other features I consider essential for improving conversion rates.

 For context, Sender’s free plan includes more features than Constant Contact’s paid Lite tier, making the $12/month feel even less justified as a basic email tool.
-Monthly send volume is capped at 10 times your subscriber list, with overages billed at $0.002 per extra email—something I’ve seen catch email marketers off guard.
+Monthly send volume is capped at 10 times your subscriber list, with overages billed at $0.002 cost per email—something I’ve seen catch email marketers off guard.

 Standard Plan